Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Abstract

 \section{Abstract}

 Recent years have seen a rise in the application of machine learning techniques to aid the simulation of hard-to-sample systems that cannot be studied using traditional methods.
 Despite the introduction of many different architectures and procedures, a wide theoretical understanding is still lacking, with the risk of suboptimal implementations.
-As a first step to address this gap, we provide here a complete analytic study of the widely-used Sequential Tempering procedure applied to a shallow MADE architecture for the Curie-Weiss model.
+As a first step to close this gap, we provide here a complete analytic study of the widely-used Global Annealing (also called Sequential Tempering) procedure applied to a shallow MADE architecture for the Curie-Weiss model.
 The contribution of this work is twofold: firstly, we give a description of the optimal weights and of the training under Gradient Descent optimization.
-Secondly, we compare what happens in Sequential Tempering with and without the addition of local Metropolis Monte Carlo steps.
-We are thus able to give theoretical predictions on the best procedure to apply in this case.
+Secondly, we compare what happens in Global Annealing with and without the addition of local Metropolis Monte Carlo steps.
+We are thus able to give theoretical insight into the best procedure to apply in this case.
 This work establishes a clear theoretical basis for the integration of machine learning techniques into Monte Carlo sampling and optimization.